ContentFlows/Documentation

 5

-Generate an access token
+Generate the access token

 6

-Paste the token into ContentFlows
+Paste both values into ContentFlows

-In your ContentFlows dashboard, go to Integrations.
-Paste the token into the LinkedIn field and click Save.
+In your dashboard, go to Integrations → LinkedIn.
+Paste the access token into the Access token field and the URN into the Member URN field, then click Save.

 Facebook